tysonjens/Medical-Referrals-Classifier/README.md

 4 |Logistic, all vars, y-undersampled | 0.79 | 97.6%
 Test | Logistic - Refer To Provider, CPT1| 0.78 | 97.6%

-## Future Directions
+## Next Steps

 * Use the 2nd, 3rd, 4th, etc. CPT codes.
 * Use number of CPT codes as a feature.
-* Machine earning with Profit Curve to focus on precision - LogisticRegression CV()?
+* Machine learning with Profit Curve to focus on precision - LogisticRegression CV()?
 * Switch approve = 1 to denial = 1
 * SMOTE or other balancing
 * Use models that can work on sparse matricies, and One Hot Encode the categorical variables.
+* Use other models like Random Forest or Naive Bayes.